Simply-Static/simply-static/readme.txt

 2. This is what the Simply Static Generate page looks like after you've generated your static files.
 We'll show you exactly which files we made a static copy of.

 == Changelog ==

+= 1.6.3, September 23, 2016 =

+* Fixed a security vulnerability in relation to zip downloads (thanks Bas!)
+* Fixed SQL diagnostic checks for wildcard permission grants (thanks Jon!)
+* Marked plugin as being compatible with WordPress 4.6

 = 1.6.2, July 14, 2016 =